-Medium ruby color; raspberry, red fruits, spice on the nose; raspberry, red plum, blueberry on the palate.
+Medium ruby color; raspberry, plum, spice on the nose; raspberry, plum, cherry, redcurrant, blueberry, blackberry, meat, black pepper, oak on the palate.

 Widely respected as a mega négciant, Guigal put Côte-Rôtie on the wine map in the 1980s by delivering consistent-to-superior quality wine.
 Until then, the region was something of a wine backwater, particularly because the the prices needed to make winemaking pay in the testing, highly sloped region.
 E. Guigal deserves a lot of the credit for the Côte-Rôtie and adjacent Crozes-Hermitage—source of this offering—quality ascendency.
 Three regions—Côte-Rôtie, Hermitage, Crozes-Hermitage—are basically next to each other.
 Guigal bottlings are the benchmark pours for the entire region.